 Situations when work cannot be done on time

-Everyone has times when situations arise and you cannot get work done in time.
+Everyone has times when situations arise, and you cannot get work done in time.
 If there is a particular problem which affects your homework - please let us know.
-This also incudes pre-arranged absences - please ensure you make arrangements ahead of time with your teachers.

 Two good ways of doing this are: